 - Closing down.
 Once all the checks are complete, the engineer will notify the remote receiving centre (where applicable) to take the system off test, and reset the fire alarm system from test mode.

 - Client notification.
 The client is then updated by the engineer and any remedial actions noted.

 - Head office.
 The engineer’s notes and checklists are sent back to the SS Systems alarm maintenance team.
-Our engineering manager, Dan Parkin, will check through the notes and make any remedial action recommendations which Amanda will process.
+Our engineering manager, Chris Hitchen, will check through the notes and make any remedial action recommendations which Amanda will process.
 Each service report constitutes an annual service certificate which the client then keeps in the fire records.

 For more details about our fire alarm maintenance packages, please get in touch using the details shown below.